Follow us

 To find the category URLs, simply visit the site either manually or by clicking the blue icon beside the website field.
 Navigate to the category pages and copy each URL from the address bar.
 You can add up to 25 category URLs.
 Just press enter after each one to separate them.

-5. Analyze Your Results
+6. Analyze Your Results

 Once your scans are complete, it’s time to dive into the results to see the most promising products.
 This step is crucial, as it allows you to sift through the data and separate the profitable opportunities from the duds.

-To access your results, navigate to the View Data tab under Product Search.
+To access your results, navigate to the View Results tab under Product Search.
 Here, you can revisit all the results of your scans.
 Note: Ensure that Advanced Mode is toggled on to unlock more detailed data.

 In the “You are watching” dropdown, select the specific scan results you want to analyze.
 This is where naming your scans comes in handy, as it helps you quickly choose the relevant results.
 If you prefer, you can also choose “All Results” to see everything at once.